josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 And most importantly: **how many times until it would've been faster to just do it slowly and methodically in the first place**?
 There's a finite limit to how often you can do the bad job quickly before it starts costing more than doing a good job slowly.

 All of this is why shipping is only the beginning of the impact of your work.
-It's just barely entering the crucible of its effectiveness.
+It's just barely entering the crucible.
+It's untested.
 So gauging your productivity at that point is at best premature, and at worst, an entirely inaccurate measure.

-That's what I mean by a _holistic_ view of productivity: one that takes in the full impact of your work, present and future, and not just how quickly you were able to produce it.

 ## I don't trust you, and neither should you

-If you've been reading all this and having _feelings_ about it—or if you've already looked for the comments section to start tearing into me—this section is for you.

 Remember the study above, where engineers swore using AI made them 24% faster, while in reality, it made them 19% _slower_?

 Here's what I need everyone reading this to internalize: _you're not any different from those engineers_.
 I'm not either.
 None of us are.
-(That's why I still felt a compulsion to keep using AI, even when I didn't have a reason, and even when I could see I was trading something valuable for something mostly worthless.)
+(That's why I still felt a compulsion to keep using AI, even when I didn't have a reason, and even when I could see I was trading something valuable for something mostly pointless.)

 None of those engineers knew there was a 43-percentage-point gap between their perception and actual reality.
-And if you haven't actually measured, quantitatively and objectively, _you_ don't know what _your_ gap is, either, no matter how much your brain firmly insists you do.
+And if you haven't actually measured, quantitatively and objectively, _you_ don't know what _your_ gap is, either—no matter how much your brain firmly insists you do.
+(And your brain is, most likely, insisting very hard right now.)

 Here's another statistic: [in the 2026 State of AI survey](https://2026.stateofai.dev/en-US/opinions/), 64% of developers said AI tools have made them significantly more productive.